johnnovak/gridmonger-site/source/advanced-editing.rst

 Stairs
     The link source can be either a downward or an upward stairs cell.
-The the direction of the stairs will be automatically adjusted based on the elevations of the involved levels.
+The the direction of the stairs will be automatically adjusted based on the elevation of the involved levels.

 Doors
     The link source can be either an entrace or an exit door.
 The destination